The Mental Health Benefits of Exercise

 Higher self-esteem.
 Regular activity is an investment in your mind, body, and soul.
 When it becomes habit, it can foster your sense of self-worth and make you feel strong and powerful.
 You’ll feel better about your appearance and, by meeting even small exercise goals, you’ll feel a sense of achievement.

 Better sleep.
 Even short bursts of exercise in the morning or afternoon can help regulate your sleep patterns.
 If you prefer to exercise at night, relaxing exercises such as yoga or gentle stretching can help promote sleep.

 More energy.
 Increasing your heart rate several times a week will give you more get-up-and-go.
 Start off with just a few minutes of exercise per day, and increase your workout as you feel more energized.

 Stronger resilience.
 When faced with mental or emotional challenges in life, exercise can help you cope in a healthy way, instead of resorting to alcohol, drugs, or other negative behaviors that ultimately only make your symptoms worse.
 Regular exercise can also help boost your immune system and reduce the impact of stress.

 Reaping the mental health benefits of exercise is easier than you think

-Wondering just how active you need to be to get a mental health boost?
+Wondering just how much activity will give you a mental health boost?
 It’s probably not as much as you think.
-You don’t need to devote hours out of your busy day, train at the gym, sweat buckets, or run mile after monotonous mile.
+You don’t need to devote hours out of your busy day to train at the gym, sweat buckets, or run mile after monotonous mile.
 You can reap all the physical and mental health benefits of exercise with 30-minutes of moderate exercise five times a week.
 Two 15-minute or even three 10-minute exercise sessions can also work just as well.